Perseid Meteor Shower 2025: When & How To See It

 Where to look for the Perseid meteor shower?

-When a meteor shower is active, the “shooting stars” appear to stream out of a certain location in the sky, which is called the radiant.
-The radiant point for the Perseid meteor shower is in the constellation Perseus, near the star Miram (mag.
-3.8).
-You can find it in the sky with the help of Star Walk 2 and Sky Tonight stargazing apps.
+The Perseid meteors will be visible anywhere in the sky, but their path will be traced back to the constellation Perseus – that’s why they are called the Perseids.
+Within the constellation, there is a certain point where the meteors seem to come from.
+This point is called the radiant.
+The higher the radiant rises, the more meteors you see.
+To catch as many “shooting stars” as possible, target your observations around the time when the radiant is high in the sky.
+Star Walk 2 and Sky Tonight apps will help you plan your best meteor-hunting night.
 They both have easy-to-use search systems, which allow you to enter the meteor shower’s name and see the current position of the radiant in the sky above you.
 Watch our video tutorials on Star Walk 2 and Sky Tonight and learn more about their useful features.

-Where to see the Perseid meteor shower 2024?
+Best place to watch the Perseid meteor shower

 The Perseids are best observed at mid-northern latitudes.
 There, the meteor shower’s radiant rises high in the sky around 22:30 local time.
 Unfortunately, the Perseid shower cannot be properly seen from most parts of the Southern Hemisphere or latitudes north of approximately 60°N.